-Aria Polymer Anti-UV additive, known as Aria Add® Anti-UV Masterbatch is formulated for PE and PP based products with specific applications; This product contains a combination of different anti-UV additives; they also have different life time depending on various applications they offer.
+Aria Polymer Anti-UV additives, known as Aria Add Anti-UV Masterbatches are formulated for PE and PP based products with specific applications; This product contains a combination of different anti-UV additives; they also have different life time depending on various applications they offer.
 These additives are cost-efficient and work well in small quantities.

 The aging of natural and artificial polymeric materials, also called weathering, is a natural phenomenon in polymer products.
 Main environmental parameters influencing the degradation of polymeric materials are:

 Since plastics are not usually pure polymers, they are formulated with pigments and additives that affect the weathering processes.
 In many cases, these materials improve weathering performance, but in some cases additives compromise weathering performance.
 It’s also worth noting that water vapor, pollutants, and blowing dust in the atmosphere greatly affect the percent of direct radiation reaching the earth’s surface.